QuantEcon/lecture-source-py/source/rst/kalman.rst

 * The subscript :math:`\Sigma` has been added to remind us that  :math:`K_{\Sigma}` depends on :math:`\Sigma`, but not :math:`y` or :math:`\hat x`

-Using this notation, we can summarize our results as follows
+Using this notation, we can summarize our results as follows.

 Our updated prediction is the density :math:`N(\hat x_{new}, \Sigma_{new})` where